-In 2007, to reduce TWUL's exposure to credit and event risk of other Kemble Water group companies, the Kemble Water Group created a new 'fring-fenced" financing group (being the "TWU Financing Group" depicted above) which, so far as practicable, is financially and operationally separate from the rest of the Kemble Water Group.
+In 2007, to reduce TWUL's exposure to credit and event risk of other companies within the Kemble Water group, a new "ring-fenced" financing group (being the "TWU Financing Group" depicted above) was created, which, so far as practicable, is financially and operationally separate from the rest of the Kemble Water Group.
 The diagram above illustrates the structure of the TWU Financing Group and its ownership structure.